Skip to content

 FAQ

-- According to aquifer studies, water in many parts of Colorado, including the San Luis Valley's Rio Grande aquifer, is relatively hard due to dissolved calcium and magnesium.
-Hardness is an aesthetic and scaling issue rather than a health limit.
+Often, yes.
+Aquifer studies show water in many parts of the state, including the San Luis Valley's Rio Grande aquifer, runs relatively hard thanks to dissolved calcium and magnesium.
+The good news is that hardness is an aesthetic and scaling nuisance (spots, scale, soap that won't lather), not a health limit, so it's about comfort and appliances rather than safety.

 Sources